 Back then I’d arrived with a copy of John Irving’s The World According to Garp.
 Now I’m grateful for a collection of random paperbacks well-thumbed by the Aussie miners who’ve set up a base here for an operation they’re anxious to get underway.
 The manager departed not long after bringing me here, leaving their three houses in my care for the last 6 weeks.

 The curfew is mooted to end next week, after Vesak Poya, normally a huge celebration heralded by the May full moon to mark the birthday, enlightenment and final passing of the Buddha, but this year, a quiet suburban affair - like so many birthdays at home during COVID.

 ‘Adventures’ are not something one usually associates with being confined to home, but I have to confess that I’m already wondering if I really have to step outside the gate so soon.
 Something very special has evolved here since March 20.
 I’m incredibly grateful not only for a home, but a gently, distant sense of community which is still evolving here and marks for me, a very personal experience of Serendipity, that "chance occurance and development of events in a happy or beneficial way''.

-Thank you for reading, I hope you enjoyed the story - do please share, and you can leave me a comment - just keep scrolling down a bit - and I'll be sure to get back to you,
+I hope you enjoyed the story - and you can leave me a comment - just keep scrolling down a bit - and I'll be sure to get back to you.

 - The Galle Literary Festival